MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 - Tracking the resources
 - Enforcing policies for using or configuring resources

-The development team needs a clear understanding of the security checks scope.
-For example, threat modeling should be a requirement in making sure potential threats are identified in code and in deployment pipelines.
-Be specific about static checks and vulnerability scanning in your pipeline and how regularly staff must perform those scans.
+The development team needs a clear understanding of the scope for security checks.
+For example, threat modeling is a requirement in making sure that potential threats are identified in code and in deployment pipelines.
+Be specific about static checks and vulnerability scanning in your pipeline and how regularly staff needs to perform those scans.

-For more information, see Recommendations on [threat analysis](threat-model.md).
+For more information, see [Recommendations on threat analysis](threat-model.md).

 The development process should also set standards on various testing methodologies and their cadence.
 For more information, see [Recommendations on security testing](testing.md).

 #### Operations

 The baseline must set standards on using threat detection capabilities and raising alerts on anomalous activities that indicate actual incidents.
-Threat detection must include all layers of the workload, including all the endpoints that are reachable from hostile networks.
+Threat detection needs to include all layers of the workload, including all the endpoints that are reachable from hostile networks.

-The baseline must have recommendations for setting up incident response processes including communication and a recovery plan, and which of those processes could be automated to expedite detection and analysis.
+The baseline should include recommendations for setting up incident response processes, including communication and a recovery plan, and which of those processes can be automated to expedite detection and analysis.
 For examples, see [Security baselines for Azure overview | Microsoft Learn](/security/benchmark/azure/security-baselines-overview).

-The incident response should also include a recovery plan and the requirements for that plan, such as affordances for regularly keeping and protecting backups.
+The incident response should also include a recovery plan and the requirements for that plan, such as resources for regularly keeping and protecting backups.

 You develop data breach plans using industry standards and recommendations provided by the platform.
 The team then has a comprehensive plan to follow when a breach is discovered.
 Also, check with your organization to see if there's coverage through cyberinsurance.